arnaud4d/documentation/docs/temp-netkit/netkit.md

 ## Tutorials

-### Authenticate to the Microsoft Graph API with in service mode
+### Authenticate to the Microsoft Graph API in service mode

 #### Objectives